MR

 • Alternative treatment coverage

-• Medication, surgeries and anesthesia
+• Medication, surgeries and anaesthesia

 • Trip cancellation